Belletto: Diffusion across Northern Italy (15th–17th centuries)

 This documentary trajectory—from the Adriatic coast to the Alpine interior—mirrors broader sociopolitical developments in the region.
-These include the administrative expansion of the Holy Roman Empire’s Italian holdings, the increasing presence of Germanic officials in northern Italian provinces (see Judson 2006: 88-92), and the sustained practice of Latinizing vernacular surnames in Venice, Tyrol and the episcopal territories of Aquileia—regions historically aligned with Habsburg and broader Holy Roman Imperial influence.
+These include the administrative expansion of the Holy Roman Empire’s Italian holdings, the increasing presence of Germanic officials in northern Italian provinces, and the sustained practice of Latinizing vernacular surnames in Venice, Tyrol and the episcopal territories of Aquileia.
 These areas formed a linguistic and administrative core from which Latinized onomastic conventions gradually diffused westward into Lombardy and Piedmont, as Germanic ministerial influence and imperial bureaucratic structures expanded along the western frontier.
-In these records, Belletto appears alongside semantically related or morphologically parallel surnames, e.g., Bellicini, sometimes within the same extended kin groups, suggesting diachronic fluidity in orthographic and Latinization practices depending on institutional context (see Wilson 1998: 112‑16).
+In these records, Belletto appears alongside semantically related or morphologically parallel surnames, e.g., Bellicini, sometimes within the same extended kin groups.

-Thus, the 15th–17th century diffusion of the surname Belletto across Venetian and Habsburg Northern Italy represents more than a demographic footnote.
-Carried intact through chancery registers, guild rolls, and parish books, Belletto continued to mark bureaucratic credibility and patrician standing within the transimperial administrative, commercial, and ecclesiastical networks that knit the westerly Alpine corridors to the heart of the Adriatic and, eventually, to the broader Habsburg sphere.